UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignment_2.md

 realm would allow us to collect a lot more responses with less cost.
 Additionally, however, MRP would allow us to infer voting behavior within each group and weight each respondent type appropriately to get a proper estimate for more general voting population.
+We suggest following Wang et al. (2015) method of using Current Population Survey in combination with the 2012 exit poll data to perform the weighting part.

 In conclusion, building on the previous survey and data linkage practices would hopefully allow us to execute matching pairs to infer